Indigenous People’s Heritage Month for Kids - 510 Families

 Read a book or listen to a podcast.
 This free resource includes several books, podcasts, movies, and activities to introduce to your family to learn more about indigenous communities.

-Look for a visual land acknowledgment at 2025 Addison St in Berkeley.
+Look for a visual land acknowledgment at the corner of Bonar St. and University Ave in Berkeley.
 The beautiful mural may serve as an opening to begin conversations within your family.

 View indigenous art.
 San Francisco’s de Young Museum has a wide collection of Native American art on display from the diverse cultures and native peoples of The United States and Canada.
 The museum offers free admission to Bay Area residents every Saturday.